petedavisdev/petedavis.dev/_notes/stackedit.md

 My first thought was to do so directly on GitHub, but I soon found that this had limitations.

-I wanted to keep notes in different repos alongside projects they related to - navigating around to the different places I kept notes and getting into
+I wanted to keep notes in different repos alongside projects they related to - navigating around to the different places I kept notes and getting into edit

 ## Benefits